luci/luci-go/auth_service/README.md

 ```
 cd auth_service
-gae.py upload --target ${USER} -A chrome-infra-auth-dev --app-dir services defaultv2 backendv2
+gae.py upload --target ${USER} -A chrome-infra-auth-dev --app-dir services default backend

 ```

-This will upload versions for both `defaultv2` and `backendv2` services, with target version name `${USER}`.
+This will upload versions for both `default` and `backend` services, with target version name `${USER}`.

 Note that it doesn't switch the default serving version.
-Use Cloud Console or `gcloud app services set-traffic` to switch the serving version of `defaultv2` and `backendv2` services.
-Be careful not to touch `default` and `backend`.
-They are deployed from Python code.
+If you really need to set a manually uploaded version to be the default (not recommended), you may use Cloud Console or `gcloud app services set-traffic` to switch the serving version of the `default` and `backend` services.

 ### Production deployment